 7. Plant Mums (Chrysanthemum)

-Ladybugs hate mums and we can easily repel them by planting mums near your house’s entrance and around the windows.
+Ladybugs hate mums and you can easily repel them by planting mums near your house’s entrance and around the windows.
 It also keeps other insects and flies away from your home.
 Due to this reason, mums constitute the main ingredient in flea powder.

 8. Try Boric Acid / Borax